Client is reacting very slow

 PS : if you want to reply to this, just click on edit.
 Almost at the top of the page, you will see a multiline text field (it stands just before the input for adding files).
 This is the note section where you can add your comment.

-#2 Updated by Moritz Wolfart about 2 years ago
+#2 Updated by Moritz Wolfart over 2 years ago

 Thanks for your quick responds!